fKagame/AndroidApp-TaxiRESTful/README.md

-# Bank-of-Kigali-Challenge
+# Movie Renting App - Taxi 24 API
  Exercise 1: Film Fan (Mobile) ▪ Exercise 2: Taxi 24 (APIs)

- Attribution: All data used in this android app comes from TMDb Film Fan, App Name: Bk-Movies
+ Attribution: All data used in this android app comes from TMDb Film Fan, App Name: Bk-Movies (Bank Of Kigali)
  Features:
  1. View a sorted list of movies with their titles, the release date, the vote average and the movie poster
  2. You can select and view details of any movie